KislakCenter/digital-beehive/_alpha2/alpha_0424.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0485/706,3720,600,180/250,/0/default.jpg
 label: Hindrance
 location: "<a href='/digital-beehive/toc/toc2_008/'>Full Page</a>"
-issue: The point of reference for "Disappoint" is not entirely clear.
-We linked to 470 [Disappointmt], which is the first relevant entry in the numerical section of the Alvearium.
+issue: The point of reference for "Disappoint" is not entirely clear, as there is no alphabetical entry for this term.
+The Octavo Index indicates that 470 [Disappointmt] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
 also_in_entry:
 order: '152'
 layout: alpha_item